 - Wombats can live from about 5 years to over 30 years.

 - Most Australians have never seen a wild wombat

 Copyright © 2003 Peter Marinacci.
 Edited by RLB Hartmann.
 All Rights Reserved.
-Please don't copy or reproduce the material on these pages without prior permission.
+Unauthorized reproduction is forbidden without prior permission.